Raggedy Ann & Andy: A Musical Adventure: Animation

 The film was shot in 35 mm Panavision film for "greater impact and design quality".
-This was one of the technical problems that needed attention for the film, as it received lots of complaints from the crew who has not worked on it before.
+This was one of the technical problems that needed attention for the film, as it received lots of complaints from the crew who has not worked on it prior to the film.
 At the time, the Panavision lens were not acquired until September 1975.
 Williams would insist Polaroid filters to be placed over the camera lens to refrain dirt and scratches from the animated cels.
 Two sequences had to be rendered with black backgrounds, which cause cel abrasion problems.
 The animation was taken with two cameras for two shifts in day and night by Rezek and his small crew.
 Some shots were shot in multiplane, including the "Candy Hearts" sequence.
 For the special star effect in the "Blue" sequence, a black card with stars with two sets of lines underneath and its "strobe" effect were used to flicker the star.
 Its process for the effect was time-consuming, as it required four separate camera runs of the same footage.
 By the final week of December 1976, most of the animators and assistant animators were finished with their tasks.

 Production difficulties

 Williams challenged for the film to be true to the expectations of the audience.
-As the film production continues, story sketches and art work were arriving slowly for use in the Leica reel.
-Williams flew to Canada for a screening held in mid-December of 1975 with his fellow friend, Gerry Potterton.
+As the film production continued, story sketches and art work were arriving slowly for use in the Leica reel.
+Williams flew to Canada for a screening held in mid-December 1975 with his fellow friend, Gerry Potterton.
 Reactions and consensus were generally positive on the screening.
 Williams then traveled to London and spent his brief break there.
-On January 2, 1976, Williams wrote an account of his mind, demanding that 23-28 minutes of the Leica reel should be cut from the original duration of 108 minutes of the film.
+On January 2, 1976, Williams wrote an account of his mind, demanding that 23–28 minutes of the Leica reel should be cut from the original duration of 108 minutes of the film.
 The scenes included the scene involving the Greedy, the Loony Land scene, and the scene involving Gazooks tickling the dolls.

 Eventually, like many of his other projects, the film went over time and budget, including the art department in New York City, which was the biggest threat to the deadline due to its "slow, careful natured process".
 He would spend two weeks in Los Angeles, two weeks in New York City, and approximately ten days in London to attend his own studio.
 The film was finished by December 31, 1976.
-The overall production originally costed $1.750 million before it was raised to $4 million.
+The overall production originally cost $1.750 million before it was raised to $4 million.